peteradrichem/Xul/docs/xp.rst

      -d DEFAULT_NS_PREFIX, --default-prefix=DEFAULT_NS_PREFIX
                            set the prefix for the default namespace in XPath [default: 'd']
-     -p, --print-xpath     print the XPath expression of the result element (or its parent)
+     -r, --result-xpath    print the XPath expression of the result element (or its parent)
-     -l, --pretty-element  pretty print the result element -m, --method          use ElementTree.xpath method instead of XPath class
+     -p, --pretty-element  pretty print the result element -m, --method          use ElementTree.xpath method instead of XPath class

 Print result's XPath
 --------------------
-Use the ``--print-xpath`` option to print the XPath expression of each result element.
+Use the ``--result-xpath`` option to print the XPath expression of each result element.
 If the result is a text node ``xp`` will print the XPath expression of the parent element.
 The XPath expression will have an absolute location path.

 .. sourcecode:: bash

-   xp --print-xpath --xpath="//@*" file.xml xp -px "//@*" file.xml
+   xp --result-xpath --xpath="//@*" file.xml xp -rx "//@*" file.xml

 Namespaces in XML
 -----------------